yelouafi/adtstream/README.md

 This will compile the code in the fly and execute it.

-# ES6 Promise shim
+# ES6 Promise polyfill

+##Server environments

-The server build uses the [`es6-promise`][2] shim to provide support for Promises (because the actual, stable versions of Node don't have Promise yet).
+The server build uses the [`es6-promise`][2] polyfill to provide support for Promises because actual stable versions of Node don't support Promise yet.

-in iojs or latest Node version (with --harmony flag) you can remove the first 2 lines from `src/promise-utils.js`.
+If you are using a server with native Promise support (iojs or latest Node version with --harmony flag) you can remove the first 2 lines from `src/promise-utils.js`.

+##Browser environment

-In the browser build the shim is deactivated by default (see the browser field in package.json).
+In the browser build the polyfill is deactivated by default (see the browser field in package.json).

-If you are using Chrome and Firefox you don't need to shim.
-Otherwise, you can check Promise support for you browser in [this site][3]
+If you are using Chrome and Firefox you don't need to polyfill.
+Otherwise, you can check Promise support for your browser in [this site][3]

-If you need to shim in the browser you can either
+If you need to provide your own Promise support in the browser you can either

-- remove the "es6-promise": false from package.json/browser field
+- remove the "es6-promise": false from package.json/browser field, or
-- use a compliant Promise/A+ library
+- use a compliant Promise/A+ library, or
 - Better if you can, use a modern browser